ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 	NEVER change the packet rate while flying as this FORCES A DISCONNECT between the TX and RX.

 * `Telem Ratio` sets the telemetry ratio or how much of the packet rate is used to send telemetry.
 The options, in order of increasing telemetry rate, are: `Off, 1:128, 1:64, 1:32, 1:16, 1:8, 1:4, 1:2`.
 A Telem Ratio of 1:64 means one out of every 64 packets are used for telemetry data.
 For information on telemetry setup, see [First Flight: Telemetry](../pre-1stflight.md#telemetry) and [Telemetry Bandwidth](../../info/telem-bandwidth.md).
-	- :new: v3.0 comes with `Std` and `Race` options. `Std` changes depending on the Packet Rate, while `Race` will give you Telemetry while not yet armed, stopping Telemetry once armed.
+	- :new: v3.0 also omes with `Std` and `Race` options. `Std` changes depending on the Packet Rate, while `Race` will give you Telemetry while not yet armed, stopping Telemetry once armed.

 ### Switch Mode

 The Switch Mode setting controls how channels AUX1-AUX8 are sent to the receiver (the 4 main channels are always 10-bit).
 The options are `Hybrid & Wide`. **Hybrid** mode is 6x 2/3/6-position + 1x 16-position, and **Wide** is 7x 64 or 128-position.
 For detail about the differences, see the [Switch Configs](../../software/switch-config.md) documentation.

-:new: With the introduction of the Full Resolution modes, new Switch Modes can now be set for them. **8CH Mode** have CH1-CH4(sticks) and CH6-CH9 being sent 10-bit (Full Resolution) at the selected rate, with CH5(Aux1) remaining 1-bit for Arming state. **12CH Mode** have CH1-CH4(sticks) being sent 10-bit along with CH5(Aux1) sent 1-bit at the selected rate, while CH6-CH13 being sent 10-bit at half rate. **16CH Mode** have all channels (CH1-CH16) being sent 10-bit at half rate.
+:new: With the introduction of the Full Resolution modes, new Switch Modes can now be set for them. **8CH Mode** has CH1-CH4(sticks) and CH6-CH9 sent as 10-bit (Full Resolution) at the selected rate, with CH5(Aux1) remaining as 1-bit for Arming state. **12CH Mode** has CH1-CH4(sticks) sent as 10-bit along with CH5(Aux1) sent as 1-bit at the selected rate, and CH6-CH13 sent as 10-bit at half rate. **16CH Mode** has all channels (CH1-CH16) sent at 10-bit at half rate.

 !!! hint "Hot Tip"
 	The Switch Mode can only be changed when not connected to a receiver.
 The top right corner of the lua script will show a `-` if you're not connected.